Transport in Lahore

 There are several modes of transport available in Lahore.

 Rickshaw and taxi

-Radio cab services Uber and Careem have been introduced by some private companies.
+Ride-hailing services Uber and Careem have been introduced by some private companies.
 However these taxis need to be booked in advance by booking on apps and calling their number.

 Auto rickshaws play an important role of public transport in Lahore.
 There are 246,458 auto rickshaws, often simply called autos, in the city.
 Since 2002, all auto rickshaws have been required to use CNG as fuel.